hazelcast/hazelcast/site/docs/api/serialization.md

 ## Serialization of Data Types

-Hazelcast Jet closely integrates with Hazelcast IMDG exposing many of its features to Jet users.
-In particular, you can use IMDG data structure as Jet `Source` and/or `Sink`.
-Objects retrieved from and stored in those have to be serializable.
+Hazelcast Jet closely integrates with Hazelcast IMDG, exposing many of its features to Jet users.
+In particular, you can use an IMDG data structure as a Jet `Source` and/or `Sink`.
+The objects you store in them must be serializable.

-Another case which might require serializable objects is sending computation results between nodes such as in a grouping operation.
+Another case that requires serializable objects is sending computation results between nodes, for example when grouping by key.
-Hazelcast Jet tries to minimize network traffic as much as possible, nonetheless different parts of a [DAG](concepts/dag.md) can reside on separate cluster members.
 To catch serialization issues early on, we recommend using a 2-member local Jet cluster for development and testing.

 Currently, Hazelcast Jet supports 4 interfaces to serialize custom
 types: